elo-enterprises/k8s-tools/README.md

 ### Stand-Alone Tools

 If you're not interested in custom automation that requires project-Makefile integration, some features of `compose.mk` and `k8s.mk` can be used without that.
-See the docs for [Loading Compose Files](#loading-compose-files) for more details.
+See the [Loading Compose Files](#loading-compose-files) docs, plus the [full CLI docs](/api) for more details.

 ----------------------------------